brettdowney/brettdowney.github.io/README.md

 **Follow the steps below to learn how to host and format your resume on GitHub Pages.**

 ### Create a GitHub Repository
 This is where you are going to store and host your resume.
 GitHub provides users with a platform to manage not only their projects but also their text documentation.
-In the modern world of technical writing, Etter recommends using a distributed version control systems like Git for the storage of documentation, keeping track of changes to your project, and for the ability to work offline.
+In the book Modern Technical Writing, Etter recommends using a distributed version control systems like Git for the storage of documentation, keeping track of changes to your project, and for the ability to work offline.
 1. Log in to your [GitHub account](https://github.com/login)
 2. Click on the `[+]` button in the upper right-hand corner of the page
 3. Select `[New repository]`from the drop down menu